 On September 11, 2001, the world experienced an event unlike anything in recorded history.
 On 9/11/01, we witnessed the use of force in such dramatic proportions we continue to feel this force today.
 Forces such as ever-expanding use of surveillance, drones and barriers to lawful civil disobedience as well as the simple act of voting.
 Now more than ever before, more are waking up to the unique power we all have no matter age, culture, creed or class.

 Power requires no force.
 Power (in the highest form) inspires action.
 Genuine, ethical, healthy power is what empowers a sense of a balanced, healthy dedication, devotion or passion to be of service; a desire to learn and grow.

-- You feeling excited about making a decision to start becoming more healthy, one day, one step at a time.
+Option B: You feel excited about making decisions to start becoming more healthy, one day, one step at a time.
 This decision bubbles up from deep inside you to stimulate the changes you know you need to make – more effortlessly.

 Herein lies the key to force versus power.
 Location of energy.

-If something external to you requires you to make something happen, there’s a high-likelihood you’ll experience (or use) force.
+If something external to you requires you to make something happen there’s a high-likelihood you’ll experience (or use) force.
 Conversely, if you sense an internal drive to do something, such inspiration naturally empowers you to attract what you need to allow something to happen.
-This shift from the use of force to awakening your inner personal power is one of many paths to spiritually blossom and grow on many levels (personal, professional, social, emotional, financial and spiritual).
+This shift from the use of force to awakening your inner personal power is one of many paths to blossom and grow on many levels (personal, professional, social, emotional, financial and spiritual).